All Episodes

 One business owner plans to do something about it.

-Her office plans to draft a letter to the building's management expressing frustration about the loss of business, and she wants other companies uh in Southern Village to sign up the letter.
+Her office plans to draft a letter to the building's management expressing frustration about the loss of business, and she wants other companies in Southern Village to sign up the letter.

-This is not that big a deal, except this.
+Now to sign the letter, this is not that big a deal, except this.

 They ought to be so accommodating and understanding.

-I mean, that's that's not good news.
+I mean, that's not good news.

-Edwards embarks on tour in Oh, by the way, we our microphones were there when that when that poverty tour started today.
+Oh, by the way, our microphones were there when that poverty tour started today.

 We played it in the first hour.